 Even though the government prohibited the use of asbestos in the 1970s, its toxic minerals and subsequent effects continued to linger decades thereafter.
 Exposure risks persisted due to asbestos products previously installed and then being removed.

 As such, the Installation Asbestos Management Program was adopted by the Army in 1998 to mitigate further harm to servicemen and women.
-However, military asbestos exposure is not always controllable once outside the U.S, away from home turf.
+However, asbestos exposure in the military is not always controllable once outside the U.S, away from home turf.

-Military personnel deployed to developing and transitioning nations may experience asbestos exposure where these products are still used today.
+Personnel deployed to developing and transitioning nations may experience asbestos exposure in the military where these products are still used today.
 This is true for service members exposed to asbestos in the dust and debris of buildings destroyed in Iraq and Afghanistan.

 For service members who experienced asbestos exposure, they generally do not receive a diagnosis until decades after retirement.
 If you believe that your history of asbestos exposure is causing your health problems, it is vital you speak with your primary care physician as soon as possible to understand your treatment options and future prognosis better.